rhidoyhasanmahmud/The-Anatomy-of-Redis/README.md

 - Provides high availability using Redis Sentinel
 - Automatic partitioning with Redis Cluster.
 - Automatic failover

+As we have mentioned earlier that Redis is a key-value store, but that doesn’t mean that it stores only string keys and string values.
+Redis supports different types of data structures as values.
+The key in Redis is a binary-safe String, with a max size of 512 MB, but you should always consider creating shorter keys.

+A binary-safe string is a string that can contain any kind of data, e.g., a JPEG image or a serialized Java object

 **[⬆ Back to Top](#table-of-contents)**